-A few herbs added to your garden (or a whole garden devoted to herbs) is enough to gain the benefits that companion planting has to offer.
-The only factor that bears weight on companion planting is the needs of your garden.
+A few herbs added to your garden (or a whole garden devoted to herbs) will provide you many of the basic benefits.
+The main factor you should consider is what your garden needs.
 Does your garden require lots of moisture?
 Direct sunlight?
 Do you grow a vegetable garden or flower garden?
-Follow this guide for companion planting in your garden, and you’ll know how and what to grow.
+Follow this guide in your garden, and you’ll know how and what to grow.

-Companion planting is a method of grouping herbs together with vegetables and food plants in the garden.
-The biggest benefit of companion plants is natural pest control.
-If you’re growing a variety of veggies or fruits, the last thing you want are pest insects spoiling your crops.
+This is a method of grouping herbs together with vegetables and food plants in the garden.
+The biggest benefit is natural pest control.
+If you’re growing a variety of veggies or fruits, the last thing you want are pest insects spoiling your crops

 Companion planting is a natural remedy for this purpose.
-It’s a method of gardening that uses herbs’ natural properties to repel garden pests and attract beneficial insects..
+It’s a method of gardening that uses herbs’ natural properties to repel garden pests and attract beneficial insects.
 If you’ve ever seen aphids on your squash, you know the misery of trying to battle these pests without pesticides.
-Companion planting eliminates the need for sprays or other chemical pesticides.
+This type of planting eliminates the need for sprays or other chemical pesticides.
 But how does an herb plant do this?

 How does companion planting work?

 Companion planting works by repelling nasty pests that would otherwise feed on your crops.
 Beneficial insects such as lacewings, ladybugs, and assassin bugs — to name a few — love to prey on these pests.
-Companion planting with these beneficials’ favorite foods will help control your garden pests.
+Planting with these beneficials’ favorite foods will help control your garden pests.

-The following list is a small example of common beneficial insects and the garden pests they eat.
+Here are some examples of these insects and the garden pests they eat.